-In determining our median employee, we chose June 30, 2018, the last day of our recently completed fiscal year, as the determination date.
-As of that date, we employed 2,600 full-time, part-time and seasonal employees, all located in the United States.
+In determining our median employee, we chose June 30, 2020, the last day of our recently completed fiscal year, as the determination date.
+As of that date, we employed approximately 3,600 full-time, part-time and seasonal employees, all located in the United States.
 Contractors and other non-employees were not included in our employee population.
-Our median employee was determined based on total annual base pay, the value of annual cash incentive awards and other cash compensation paid in fiscal 2018 (bonuses, commissions, overtime, etc.) and the grant date fair value of equity awards granted during fiscal 2018 for all employees except our CEO and the 33 employees hired as a result of our acquisition of Beneflex HR Resources, Inc. in March 2018.
-We annualized the base pay and any applicable sales commissions for those employees who commenced work or were on a partial year leave of absence during fiscal 2018.
+Our median employee was determined based on total annual base pay, the value of annual cash incentive awards and other cash compensation paid in fiscal 2020 (bonuses, commissions, overtime, etc.) and the grant date fair value of equity awards granted during fiscal 2020 for all employees except our CEO.
+We annualized the base pay and any applicable sales commissions for those employees who commenced work or were on a partial year leave of absence during fiscal 2020.

 Once we identified the median employee, we calculated that employee's compensation utilizing the same methodology reflected under "Compensation of Named Executive Officers - Summary Compensation Table."
-Based on our calculation for fiscal 2018, our CEO's annual total compensation was \$6,290,454 and our median employee's annual total compensation was \$75,631.
-Accordingly, we estimated our CEO Pay Ratio for fiscal 2018 to be 83:1.
+Based on our calculation for fiscal 2020, our CEO's annual total compensation was \$9,104,808 and our median employee's annual total compensation was \$79,593.
+Accordingly, we estimated our CEO Pay Ratio for fiscal 2020 to be 114:1.
 We believe this ratio is a reasonable estimate calculated in a manner consistent with SEC rules, based on our payroll and employment records and the methodology described above.